Spydiecy/Trendpup_Aptos/README.md

 ```

 **Summary:**
 This system provides premium memecoin intelligence for Aptos users through a transparent 1 APT payment model.
-The backend aggregates real-time blockchain and social data from the Aptos ecosystem, then leverages advanced AI (AWS Bedrock) for investment analysis and conversational intelligence, all orchestrated through a modern Next.js frontend with voice-enabled interaction capabilities, specialized Move smart contract analysis, and decentralized access control.
+The backend aggregates real-time blockchain and social data from the Aptos ecosystem, then leverages advanced AI (Vertex AI) for investment analysis and conversational intelligence, all orchestrated through a modern Next.js frontend with voice-enabled interaction capabilities, specialized Move smart contract analysis, and decentralized access control.

 ---